Contact

 Follow us

-Join 4KINSHIP and the Fashion Institute of Technology for an exciting panel discussion on Indigenous Futures in Fashion!
-Dive into "Building Fashion's Future: Inspiration, Appropriation, Legacy & Reciprocity" as we engage with thought leaders and ignite meaningful conversations!
+4KINSHIP and the Fashion Institute of Technology hosted an inspiring panel discussion on Indigenous Futures in Fashion for Native American Heritage Month!
+Dive into "Building Fashion's Future: Inspiration, Appropriation, Legacy & Reciprocity" with thought leaders and igniting meaningful conversations!

-In celebration of Native American Heritage month, we are honored to feature a live performance from 2spirit Afro-indigenous indie-pop artist Lucaa (Stepha Murphy)
+In celebration of Native American Heritage month, we were honored to feature a live performance from 2spirit Afro-indigenous indie-pop artist Lucaa (Stepha Murphy) and Diné artist Raven Bright.

 AMY DENET DEAL | FOUNDER 4KINSHIP & DINÉ SKATE GARDEN PROJECT